ElektraInitiative/libelektra/doc/decisions/1_in_discussion/copy_on_write.md

 #### Reference Counting

 We need reference counting for the internal COW datastructures.
-For the beginning, we can just do it the same way reference counting currently works for `Key` and `KeySet`.
+We do it the same way reference counting currently works for `Key` and `KeySet`.
 One tweak though is that the refcount should never be 0, as this does not make sense for internal datastructures.

 This means we always increment the refcount after creation and always decrement before deletion, so that the refcount is never zero.